 The fee for counselling per session is based on a sliding scale, according to the household income.
 No referral is required, simply telephone for an appointment.
 Day and evening appointments are available at all branches.
 Waiting times for an appointment vary according to the current level of demand and your availability.

-Generally counselling face-to-face is most effective.
-However we realise that sometimes you may not be able to visit one of our locations.
-In this case please call 1300 364 277 to see if we are able to arrange phone counselling for you.
+We realise that some people may not be able to visit one of our locations.
+If this is the case for you please call 1300 364 277 to arrange for counselling support via phone or online.

 Confidentiality and privacy